fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.6.6.txt

 # will see both 1-6-6 and 1-7-5 control planes
 $ istio-operator/show-istio-versions.sh

-# this is NOT a 1.6.6 command
+# this is NOT a valid 1.6.6 command, does not have 'x uninstall' in this older version
 # $ istio-1.6.6/bin/istioctl x uninstall
 # DO NOT use this because it deletes all operators!
-$ istio-1.6.6/bin/istioctl operator remove
+# $ istio-1.6.6/bin/istioctl operator remove
 kubectl delete mutatingwebhookconfiguration/istio-sidecar-injector

 # can I use 1.7.5 experimental uninstall to remove 1-6-6 revision?
+# 'x uninstall' without revision is not a valid syntax, need to provide revision or file
+# this does not work!
-# $ istio-1.6.6/bin/istioctl x uninstall
+$ istio-1.7.5/bin/istioctl x uninstall -f istio-operator/istio-operator-1.6.6-beforeupgrade-1.7.5.yaml

+# this does not work, it deletes too much
+#istio-operator/istio-operator-1.6.6-beforeupgrade-1.7.5.yaml

-TODO: should I just delete single operator, and not rely on istioctl?
+TODO: try delete single operator and then mutatingwebhook

 # switch over iop to new revision
 kubectl patch -n istio-system --type merge iop/istio-control-plane -p '{"spec":{"revision":"1-7-5"}}'